vmware-archive/pcf-pipelines/upgrade-ops-manager/README.md

 # Upgrade Ops Manager

+## Requirements:

+In order to use the upgrade-ops-manager pipeline, you must have first used the [install-pcf](https://github.com/pivotal-cf/pcf-pipelines/tree/master/install-pcf) pipelines to install PCF.
+The upgrade-ops-manager pipeline will not function as expected if you installed PCF manually.

 ## Structure / Purpose
 The subfolders of this directory are for specific IaaS impelementations.
 Each pipeline is meant to serve the same purpose on it's given IaaS.
 That